vaidikchitwar/StoryWeaver/README.md

         3. If it's installed, you'll see a version number.

-### Getting StorySpark on Your Computer: Installation and Setup
+### Getting StoryWeaver on Your Computer: Installation and Setup

 Now that you have the tools, let's get StorySpark onto your computer!